carlogithub/Presentazioni/template/md/sidebar/PITCHME.md

 @title[Title + Concise List]

 @snap[north-west]
-The Agenda
+Top level comments
 @snapend

 @snap[south-west list-content-concise span-100]
 @ol
-- C distinguish between stakeholders and users
+- C1: distinguish between stakeholders and users
-- C: if  on the CDS the equations would allow real-time monitoring
+- C2: if  on the CDS the equations would allow real-time monitoring
-- C:  the issue is not the data; the problem is the authoritativeness and trust level
+- C3:  the issue is not the data; the problem is the authoritativeness and trust level
-- C: don't second guess user understanding: energy sector have often a better understanding of the current climate than most of us have…
+- C4: don't second guess user understanding: energy sector have often a better understanding of the current climate than most of us have…
-- C: why don't you work on embedding climate indices services into other apps
+- C5: why don't you work on embedding climate indices services into other apps

 @olend